thephpleague/url/4.0/components/path.md

 ### Using the default constructor

-Just like any other component, a new `League\Uri\Components\HierarchicalPath` object can be instantiated using its default constructor.
+Just like any other component, a new `League\Uri\Components\Path` object can be instantiated using its default constructor.

 ~~~php
 use League\Uri\Components\Path as Path;